Benefit Cost Scenarios

 An HMO Plan in Action

-- Sam has a sore throat and calls her PCP to make an appointment.
-After some tests and blood work, the provider diagnoses Sam with strep throat, and prescribes an antibiotic.
-Sam pays a $25 copay, using funds from her HRA.
+- Sam has a sore throat and makes an appointment with her PCP.
+After an examination and a lab test, the provider diagnoses Sam with strep throat and prescribes an antibiotic.
+Sam pays a $35 copay for the visit, using funds from her HRA

-- Sam picks up the prescription at the pharmacy, and uses money from her HRA for the $15 copay.
+- Sam picks up the prescription at the pharmacy, and pays a $15 copay out of her HRA.

-- Later, Sam gets a $150 bill for the lab work.
-Since Sam hasn't met the deductible, she uses money from her HRA to pay the bill.
-The payment is applied to her deductible.
+- Later, Sam gets a $150 bill for the lab test.
+Since she hasn’t met her deductible, she uses money from her HRA to pay.
+The payment is applied toward her deductible.

-- Sam still pays the $25 copay to see the doctor but no longer pays for lab work.
+- Sam still pays the $35 copay to see her PCP but she no longer pays for the lab test.

 - Prescription costs remain the same.